How does team membership affect billing?

 Different payment timing patterns apply to our products as described below:

-- Charged annually: This applies to domain registrations, which renew on a yearly cycle.
+- Charged annually: payment timing pattern that applies to domain registrations, which renew on a yearly cycle.
 Registration fees are charged to the team payment method immediately on purchase or renewal.

-- Charged monthly, in arrears: This applies to site add-on level upgrades (excluding Analytics).
-Fees are prorated for the number of days at a given level and paid at the end of the billing cycle in a combined charge.
+- Charged monthly, in arrears: payment timing pattern that applies to site add-on level upgrades (excluding Analytics).
+Fees are charged in a combined payment on the billing date to cover past usage in the old billing cycle that has just ended.
+Prices are prorated for the number of days at a given level.

-- Charged once per purchase: This applies to extra usage packages for bandwidth and site add-ons.
+- Charged once per purchase: payment timing pattern that applies to extra usage packages for bandwidth, build minutes, edge functions, and site add-ons.
 Each package purchase is applied to a running balance for the team and combined in a single payment at the end of the billing cycle.
 These one-time purchases are not prorated.

-We prorate team plan and add-on level fees based on the number of days at that plan, level, or team member seat count in the current billing cycle.
+We prorate team plan, extra capacity, and add-on level fees based on the number of days with that plan, team member seat count, extra concurrent build count, or level in the current billing cycle.
 This can happen in the following situations:

 - Usage-triggered automatic level upgrade for a site add-on